zfs-old-crap/linkytime/docs/team/justinekoh.md

 * **New Feature**: Added the ability to open a meeting's link through the application, in the device browser.
     * What it does: Allows the user to directly open a meeting's URL through the application using a simple command and the meeting's index.
-    * Justification: This feature is needed to greatly enhance the application's usability and effectiveness as it significantly speeds up the process of joining a meeting, which is a fundamental feature of the application.
+    * Justification: This feature is needed to greatly enhance the application's usability as it significantly speeds up the process of joining a meeting, which is a fundamental feature of the application.
       Without this feature, the user will have to manually copy the link from the application, open their browser, paste the link and open it.
-This is especially troublesome as the link is normally very long.
+This is especially troublesome as links are normally very long.
     * Highlights: This feature called for a careful deliberation over the various libraries available that assist with accessing desktop capabilities (such as opening default browsers).
 I had to do extensive research to identify the shortcomings of each library and select the one that works with all versions of the 3 OSes that LinkyTime is made